WEHI-Education/CarpentriesSlides/articles/git-novice/slides.md

 ::: challenge
 ## Including Specific Files

-How would you ignore all `.csv` files in your root directory except for `final.csv`?
+How would you ignore all `.png` files in your root directory except for `final.png`?
 Hint: Find out what `!` (the exclamation point operator) does
 :::